KannonZenetism/zenetism-field-physics/lattice-mathematics/lmx/orientation-emanation-math.md

 This document avoids hierarchy-loaded phrasing such as *higher/lower*, *above/below*, *ascent/descent*, and *true/false*.

-Directional motion is expressed using Zenetist terms:
+Directional motion is expressed in Zenetist terms:

 - **Acclivous** — motion toward source-facing coherence (for centropy) or toward embodiment (for entropy)
 - **Declivous** — motion toward embodiment (for centropy) or toward dispersive dissolution (for entropy)